berkayyerdelen/ParkBee/technical.md

 We could also write like this _context.set<TEntity>().where(x=>x.propertyname== "").ToList(); so query will be "select * from TableName t where  t.propertName ="""
 - Another example would be like this. _context.set<TEntity>(); and then using properties. but what if we only need few columns? _context.set<TEntity().Select(x=>x.propertyName);
 but actually you only need few columns so query would be like this in sql "select t.propertyX, t.properyY from TableName t;
-As a result We need to understand why we're using this tools.
+As a result We need to understand why we're using tools.

 7. How would you improve the sample API (bug fixes, security, performance, etc.)?
 - I would fallow the 6 again.